mountaineerbr/shellChatGPT/README.md

 ## ⚠️ Limitations

-- OpenAI **API version 1** is the focus of the present project implementation, but not all features of the API will be covered.
+- OpenAI **API version 1** is the focus of the present project implementation.
+Not all features of the API will be covered.

+- See _BUGS AND LIMITS_ section in the [man page](man/README.md).

 - Bash shell truncates input on `\000` (null).